donet-server/donet/docs/introduction/index.rst

   way related to the field of machine learning.
 An AI is a process on the server cluster's internal network that acts as a client connected directly to a Message Director instance.
-This means that all AI clients bypass the Client Agent, as they are inside of the 'trusted zone[^3].'
+This means that all AI clients bypass the Client Agent, as they are inside of the 'trusted zone [3]_.'
 AI processes have **authority over Distributed Objects** and host the game/application's logic.

 - **UD**